EdoardoGruppi/DAPS_assignment/code/Instructions.md

 covid = covid_preprocessing(covid_dir, daily_change=True)
 ```

-As last step of the pre-processing phase the datasets are integrated together via the apposite function.
+As last step of the pre-processing phase the datasets are integrated together via the dedicated function.
 Then the unified dataset is divided in three parts for: training, validation and test.

 ```python
 # Change the column names that can create conflicts